antdinodev/AndrewPortfolio/README.md

 # AndrewPortfolio
 This is a public Web Development Portfolio.
-To View my Mobile App Development Portfolio please send me a message and I will send it to you.
+To view this github page in action visit: https://antdinodev.github.io/AndrewPortfolio/ To View my Mobile App Development Portfolio please send me a message and I will send it to you.

 Feel free to look at it and ask me any questions.
 Thank you.